-- ▶ Intel RST Premium With Intel Optane System Acceleration (Note) Enables RAID for the SATA controller. - ▶ Intel RST Premium (Note) Enables RAID for the SATA controller. - ▶ AHCI Configures the SATA controllers to AHCI mode.
-Advanced Host Controller Interface (AHCI) is an interface specification that allows the storage driver to enable advanced Serial ATA features such as Native Command Queuing and hot plug.
+- ▶ Intel RST Premium With Intel Optane System Acceleration Enables RAID for the SATA controller. - ► AHCI Configures the SATA controllers to AHCI mode.
+Advanced Host Controller Interface (AHCI) is an interface specification that allows the storage driver to enable advanced

+Serial ATA features such as Native Command Queuing and hot plug.
 (Default)